-Repository Path Option (-repo-path) Repository path where WAL segments and backups stored.
+Repository Path Option (-repo-path) Path where backups and archive are stored.

-The repository is where pgBackRest stores backup and archives WAL segments.
+The repository is where pgBackRest stores backups and archives WAL segments.

-If you are new to backup then it will be difficult to estimate in advance how much space you'll need.
+It may be difficult to estimate in advance how much space you'll need.
 The best thing to do is take some backups then record the size of different types of backups (full/incr/diff) and measure the amount of WAL generated per day.
 This will give you a general idea of how much space you'll need, though of course requirements will likely change over time as your database evolves.